Ceelog/phpdoc-en/src/language/oop5/properties.md

 >
 > Nowdoc and Heredoc support was added in PHP 5.3.0.

+### Type declarations

-As of PHP 7.4.0, property definitions can include a type declaration, with the exception of the *callable* type.
+As of PHP 7.4.0, property definitions can include a type declaration.

 **Example \#3 Example of typed properties**